Northern Territory FAQs & info

-The NT’s four main Visitor Information Centres are located in Darwin, Katherine, Alice Springs and Tennant Creek.
+The NT’s 4 main Visitor Information Centres are located in Darwin, Katherine, Alice Springs and Tennant Creek.
 Local tourist information counters can also be found at major transport hubs and attractions.

 The centres are staffed with knowledgeable, helpful locals who can help with advice and information, and make tour and accommodation bookings on your behalf.
 All centres are stocked with handy maps, and brochures covering just about anything you could want to do or see in the NT.

-Do I need to book accommodation and tours before we arrive?
+Do I need to book accommodation & tours before I arrive?

 It’s not essential to book accommodation and tours before you arrive in the NT, however we recommend you book your accommodation in advance to avoid disappointment – especially during the peak periods (May to September).
 It’s generally possible to book accommodation and tours when you arrive at most NT destinations.